niaxotim/erps-barrier-with-lights-transmitter/erps-barrier-with-lights-transmitter-tutorial.md

 ```

 ### Step 5
-Now set the barrier to move up when the "up" string is received, and down when "down" is received.
+Now set the barrier to move up and down when the correct button is pressed.

 #### ~ tutorialhint
 ```blocks